brsanthu/google-analytics-java/README.md

 This library implements the measurement protocol with following features.

 * Supports all parameters and hit types.
-* Default parameters, which would be used for each request
+* Able to configure default parameters, which would be used for each request
 * Type safe data types as appropriate (String, Integer, Double and Boolean)
 * Convenient hit specific request types for easy construction
 * Synchronous or Asynchronous Event Processing
 * Asynchronous processing uses Java Concurrent Executor Service
+* Uses the latest Apache Http Client for high performing event posting
 * Enable or disable the event posting with single configuration value
 * Supports Event posting via Proxy
 * Gathers some basic information from the underlying Jvm (File Encoding, User Language, Screen Size, Color Depth etc)